 Paul Dolan is an internationally renowned expert on happiness, behaviour and public policy.
 He is currently a Professor of Behavioural Science in the Department of Social Policy at the London School of Economics and Political Science and Director of the new Executive MSc in Behavioural Science.

-His forthcoming book ‘Happiness by Design’ is out on 28th August 2014, see more at
+His book ‘Happiness by Design’ published on the 28th August 2014, see more at

 There are three main themes to his work:

 - Developing measures of happiness and subjective wellbeing that can be used in policy and by individuals looking to be happier.

 - Considering ways in which the lessons from the behavioural sciences can be used to understand and change individual behaviour, and to add to the evidence base in this regard.

 - Using lab and field experiments to address major challenges, such as the impact of interventions on people’s lives and on their behaviour.